ttuegel/loops/README.md

 [![Build Status](https://travis-ci.org/ttuegel/loops.svg?branch=master)](https://travis-ci.org/ttuegel/loops)

-**Practical summary**

-Fast, imperative-style loops.
-Performance is robust because there is no reliance on fusion. `do`-notation nests loops, providing syntax cleaner than manual recursion.
-A class `ForEach` is provided enabling iteration over common container types.

 **Academic Summary**

 Loops have the structure of a monad.
 Bind (`>>=`) nests loops and `return x` is a loop with a single iteration over a value `x`.

+**Features**

+* Fast, imperative-style loops with a clean syntax.
+Bind (`>>=`) nests loops, so in `do`-notation, each subsequent line is nested inside loops that appear above it.
+* Iteration over common data structures, like lists and vectors.
+* Robust performance because there is no reliance on fusion.
+* **NEW!** Loop-unrolling to arbitrary depth.
+Unrollable loop combinators are provided in `Control.Monad.Loop.Unroll`.
+(The simple, "rolled" interface is still provided in `Control.Monad.Loop`.)
+The unrolling depth set at the call site at compile time.
+My benchmarks show that folding over unrolled loops is up to 25% faster than folding over unboxed vectors!

 **Performance**